 The Rotting King Viserys

 Oh, forgot to mention this.
 Viserys isn’t dead…but he looks like it.
-The king could be an extra in The Walking Dead at this point and you really hate to see it.
+The king could be an extra in The Walking Dead at this point, and you really hate to see it.
+This isn’t really one gross moment on House of the Dragon, but basically every time we see the king.

 Laena’s Sad Demise